aa32555/YDBDoc/MultiLangProgGuide/goprogram.rst

 .. parsed-literal::
    fmt.Println("Golang: Invoking HelloWorld")
-      retval, err := yottadb.CallMT(yottadb.NOTTP, nil, 1024, "HelloWorld", "parm1", "parm2", "parm3")
+      retval, err := yottadb.CallMT(yottadb.NOTTP, nil, 1024, "HelloWorld", "English", "USA")
       if nil != err {
       	panic(fmt.Sprintf("CallMT() call failed: %s", err))
       }
       fmt.Println("Golang: retval =", retval)

-The HelloWorld program in the example returns a "HelloWorld" string in a language and dialect specified by parm1 and parm2. :code:`retvallen` is set to be 1024 bytes.
+The HelloWorld program in the example returns a "HelloWorld" string in a language "English" and a location "USA" specified in the two parameters. :code:`retvallen` is set to be 1024 bytes.

 Go CallMDescT()
 ---------------